 Mortality risk from coronavirus disease 2019 (COVID-19) seems to be associated with cardiovascular disease, diabetes and hypertension.
 And we know that these disorders share an underlying pathophysiology related to the renin-angiotensin system (RAS)—a hormone system that regulates blood pressure and fluid balance.
 That relationship may provide important clinical insights about how we treat COVID-19, but first we need to clearly understand the causal mechanism that lies at the heart of it—and there, we see conflicting information.

-Several biases and confounders will need to be considered, the authors note.
+Regarding the observational studies, several biases and confounders will need to be considered in order to glean insights about RAS and COVID-19 more generally, the authors note.
 Most important, patients who are admitted to the hospital for COVID-19 are usually sicker than patients who are able to recover at home, which creates selection bias.
 Analysts will also need to rule out any confounding as a result of age or of the underlying conditions that required RAS blockade in the first place.

 These analyses would provide a necessary first step to clarify the role of a pharmacologic RAS blockade in COVID-19—and the role of RAS in COVID-19 more broadly.
 “We note that patients who require RAS inhibitors should not change their regimens without further evidence,” comments Dr. Hanff.
 “At the same time, if there is even a modest association (positive or negative) between RAS blockade and COVID-19 outcomes, this data could rapidly inform confirmatory trials that could save countless lives in the escalating pandemic.”